section-engineering-education/engineering-education/content/articles/integrating-chart-js-in-django/index.md

   - url: /engineering-education/integrating-chart-js-in-django/hero.png
     alt: Integrating Chart.js in Django image
 ---
-Chart.js is an open-source HTML5 based JavaScript chart and renders in HTML5 canvas.
+Chart.js is an open-source HTML5 based JavaScript library for rendering charts in HTML5 canvas.
 With Chart.js, you can visualize the data using several plots like line, bar, scatter and so on.
 <!--more-->
 There several libraries out there for data visualization, such as [Django Highcharts](https://github.com/ernestoarbitrio/django-highcharts) and [Plotly.js](https://plotly.com/javascript/).

 Why Chart.js?

 Chart.js is quite flexible and easy to setup.
 Plus, you get to choose from about eight different chart types.
+This project has a over of 55K stars on GitHub.
+Developers prefer Chart.js over other libaries because:

+- Charts are animated
+- Charts are customizable
+- Chart.js contains several extensions for improving the interactivity

 In this tutorial, we'll be looking at how to integrate Chart.js in Django by building a simple project.